SassanKermani/P4/readme.md

-# go to the actualProject dir thats were the project is
+# this is the actual project

+## its wikapedea with mongo

+### the update api endpoint is prably the thing that is screwing you

+update is broken in the api controller you should probably fix that bro